akshaykmr080/messageBoard/README.md

 # messageBoard
-- Created a messaging application using Angular 4, node.js & mongoose.
+- A messaging application using Angular 4, node.js & mongoose.
-- Implemented Client and server-side authentication using JWT & UI route authentication.
+- Client and server-side authentication using JWT & UI route authentication.
-- Achieved asynchronous behavior using async/await promises.
+- Asynchronous behavior using async/await promises.